Articular cartilage repair: Drug therapies

-While there are no drugs approved for human use, there are multiple drug candidates with goal to change the progression of cartilage degeneration and even repair it.
+While there are currently no drugs approved for human use, there are multiple drugs currently in development which are aimed at slowing the progression of cartilage degeneration and even potentially repairing it.
 These are usually referred to DMOADs.

 The importance of rehabilitation in articular cartilage repair

 Rehabilitation following any articular cartilage repair procedure is paramount for the success of any articular cartilage resurfacing technique.
 The rehabilitation is often long and demanding.
 The main reason is that it takes a long time for the cartilage cells to adapt and mature into repair tissue.
 Cartilage is a slow adapting substance.
 Where a muscle takes approximately 35 weeks to fully adapt itself, cartilage only undergoes 75% adaptation in 2 years.
 If the rehabilitation period is too short, the cartilage repair might be put under too much stress, causing the repair to fail.